lily4499/MongoDB-Replica-Set-Deployment-with-Docker-Ansible/README.md

 ### 🔹 Step 1: Docker Compose for MongoDB Replica Set
 To spin up three MongoDB containers that will act as replica set members.
 This creates a foundation for high availability and data redundancy.
-    -Each container (mongo1, mongo2, mongo3) runs MongoDB with --replSet rs0 to prepare for joining a replica set.
+    - Each container (mongo1, mongo2, mongo3) runs MongoDB with --replSet rs0 to prepare for joining a replica set.
-    -A Docker network ensures they can talk to each other by name.
+    - A Docker network ensures they can talk to each other by name.
 📦 Think of this step as setting up 3 database servers ready to work together.

 Creates 3 MongoDB containers with `--replSet rs0` for replication.